Kavinci/firewall/README.md

 Once that interface is done, it will be easy to enumerate over the set of rules and forward packets that need to be forwarded and drop those that do not.

+UPDATE FROM LATE DAY.

+All inteface to interface communication works.
+The forwarding abstraction has been fixed.
+There is something wrong with my TCP checksum calculation, but once I fix it, it will flow and I will be able to resolve webpages in my virtual netspace.
+Once that is done, I can actually implement the firewall rule checking...
+I know that's the core part of this project, but I have all of the other parts well implemented and tested.

 Thanks for looking at the code.
 Akshay Dongaonkar (akd54).